- Documents required for individuals

 - The application has to include registration, possession, export or transfer service.

-- Transferring car ownership after the owner’s death is a slightly longer process.
+- Transferring car ownership after the death of the owner is a slightly longer process.
 A representative has to appear in the Dubai court and get a letter issued along with a death certificate.
 These documents have to be presented at the service centre for the process to move forward.

 Changing cars can be a significant milestone for many people.
-If you have all the documents in order, the process of getting a car ownership transfer in the UAE is fairly straightforward.
-The law on transferring car ownership in UAE ensures protection for all parties involved.
-Similarly, you can transfer a driving licence file between emirates.
+If you have all the documents in order, one can easily transfer car ownership in Dubai as well as other emirates.

 Follow MyBayut to learn about life in the UAE.